r-fukutoku/ML410_Project2/index.md

 __The big idea__: the predictions we make are a linear combination of the actual observed values of the dependent valuable.

-For locally weighted regression,  𝑦̂   is obtained as a different linear combination of the values of y.
+For locally weighted regression,  𝑦̂   is obtained as a different linear combination of the values of y. <pre>

 ### Random Forest